bufbuild-ru/docs/docs/bsr/csr/manage-instances/index.md

 ## Delete an instance

 ::: warning Warning
-Deleting an instance is permanent!
-All subjects and schemas registered to the instance will be immediately removed and inaccessible from the Confluent Schema Registry's API.
+Deleting an instance is permanent.
+All subjects and schemas registered to the instance are immediately removed and inaccessible from the Confluent Schema Registry's API.
 :::

 Only BSR administrators can delete a Confluent Schema Registry instance.
 To delete an instance: